Finances

 Cash Flow Chart

-A bar chart showing income vs. expenses side by side for the trailing 6 months plus the current month and 5 months forward.
-Historical income is drawn directly from the member ledger — specifically the sum of all charge entries for each month.
+A bar chart showing income vs. expenses side by side for the trailing 6 months plus the current month and 6 months forward.
+Historical income is drawn directly from the member ledger.
 Future months show projected amounts based on planned expenses and member estimates.
 This gives you a rolling 12-month picture of the group’s financial health.

 To the right of the cash flow chart, two donut charts break down expenses by category (Hangar, Insurance, Fuel, Maintenance, etc.):